How To Clean an RV After Every Trip

 Clean RV from Top to Bottom

-• Let everything breathe.
-Open windows and vents to air out your RV while cleaning the interior spaces.
+• Open windows and vents to air out your RV while cleaning.
 Open closets and cupboard doors as well.

-• Spot-clean splash zone areas: upholstery, window coverings, walls, and ceilings—yes, even ceilings.
-Leave window shades open to mitigate moisture accumulation and mold.
+• Spot-clean splash zone areas: upholstery, window coverings, walls, and ceilings.
+Leave window shades open to mitigate moisture accumulation.

-• Unpack the refrigerator, pantry, and anywhere else you stored food items.
-Clean the inside and outside of the refrigerator, stovetop, oven, and microwave.
+• Unpack food items.
+Clean inside and outside of the refrigerator, stovetop, oven, and microwave.
+Wipe down kitchen backsplash, pantry, countertops, and tables.

-• Clean any camping furniture, outdoor patio mats, or grills to prevent mold and rust from developing.
+• Clean camping furniture, outdoor patio mats, or grills to prevent mold and rust.

-• Rinse the trash cans and wipe down trash collection areas.
-Not everything makes it inside the trash bag, so these are prime places for sticky surprises to develop.
+• Rinse trash cans and wipe down trash collection areas.

 technician cleaning rv vent